strues/swerpbox/README.md

 To run this application you need Docker Engine 1.10.0+ and Docker Compose with a version 1.6.0 or later.

+## Important
+> Currently the proxying is a work in progress.
+The end goal is the frontend container proxies to all applications.
+It's high up on the todo list.

 # Get Started

 Clone this repository or upload the contents of the repository to your web server.
 Where you place the SwerpBox files is where all the fun happens.
 I recommend working out of your home directory.